 3. High Ground Levels Around the Property

 A homeowner adds a new paved path outside, raising the ground level higher than the damp-proof course.
-Over time, water begins rising into the walls inside the house.
+Over time, water begins rising up the walls inside the house.

 4. Poor Drainage or Water Accumulation Near Walls